stargate/stargate/DEV_GUIDE.md

 ```

 ### API Services
+> NOTE: API related projects are located in the [apis/](apis) directory.

 The Stargate API services that run externally to the coordinator node are located under the `apis` directory.
 These services require a more modern JDK in order to take advantage of the latest tools and frameworks.
 See the [APIs README](apis/README.md) for information on compiling and running the API services including the required JDK.

-(The remainder of these instructions focus on working with the Stargate coordinator node.)

-## Building with Maven
+## Building Stargate Coordinator with Maven

+> Scripts below assume you are located in the `coordinator/` directory.

 Stargate uses Maven for builds.
 You can download and install Maven from this [link](https://maven.apache.org/download.cgi) or use the included [maven wrapper](https://github.com/stargate/stargate/blob/main/mvnw) script as you would ordinarily use the `mvn` command.